 The adult spine is made up of 24 vertebrae that are stacked on top of each other and protected by rubbery cushions called discs in between each one.
 When one disc breaks, gets pushed out of place or wears out, doctors can remove and replace it with an artificial model.
 If a patient has experienced back trauma or a spinal condition that affected multiple vertebrae, several discs might need to be replaced at once.
 Experienced doctors can perform a 2-level, 3-level, or 4-level disc replacement, which is considered an off-label procedure, to address two, three, or four discs in one operation.

 Dr. Todd H. Lanman, founder of the Advanced Disc Replacement Spinal Restoration Center, has the experience and qualifications to confidently handle a 3-level cervical disc replacement.
 He has undergone eight spine surgeries himself and knows how hard the recovery process can be.
-By completing a 3-level operation, patients only need to go through this experience once.

 Learn more about the benefits of choosing an off label 3-level operation (and what recovery looks like) to return your cervical spine to good health.